Easy Steps to Create a Project Budget

 Estimate Each Component

 Now go through your list and work out the price of each item.
-For example, a task that says ‘set up meetings to discuss requirements’ might involve sourcing and hiring, the meeting rooms or buying of any resources you need like a projector or flip chart pens.
+For example, a task that says ‘set up meetings to discuss requirements’ might involve sourcing and hiring, reserving the meeting rooms or buying resources you need like a projector or flip chart pens.
 There is a cost involved with that, so get quotes for your room hire and the other equipment and note it down.

 Do this for everything on the task list, so you end up with a price against every item.
 Some project tasks may not have a price attached, and that’s OK.